ridngh/RiddhimaSingh_Portfolio/final-project-part-one.md

 - Future Outlook and Market Projections
 - U.S. vs. Global Confectionery Market Comparison

-If an opportunity arises, I might tools like Flourish to animate my visualizations.
+If an opportunity arises, I might use tools like Flourish to animate my visualizations.